vizui/designpatterns/docs/content/patterns/components/buttons.md

 [pattern]
 ### Split buttons

 Split buttons contain both a button and a dropdown.
-The button is usually a 'primary' action, and the dropdown usually contains less important actions.
-Split buttons are implemented with a `btn-group`, and can use any of the other button styles and sizes as shown elsewhere.
+Clicking the button performs the action.
+Clicking the dropdown reveals other actions.
+Generally, the button is the primary or most common action, and items in the dropdown are secondary or less common actions.

 [preview]
 <div class="btn-group">